 Triggers: Things that cause asthma symptoms to start or become worse

 Vaccine: A shot that protects the body from a specific disease or illness

-Valved Holding Chamber: A chamber with a one-way valve that is used with a metered dose inhaler to help the medicine get into the airways better and make it easier to use the inhaler.
-Sometimes these are referred to as “spacers".
+Valved Holding Chamber: A chamber with a one-way valve that is used with a metered dose inhaler.
+A valved holding chamber makes the inhaler easier to use and helps more medicine get into the airways.
+Sometimes these are referred to as "spacers.”

 Wheezing: The high-pitched whistling sound of air moving through narrowed airways

 © Copyright 1995-2016 The Cleveland Clinic Foundation.
 All rights reserved.

 Can't find the health information you’re looking for?